ajs/tools/docs/_posts/2019-08-06-your-regex-here.md

 ## Simple non-literals

-As with most other regular expression formats, `.` matches any non-newline and there are the various character class escapes:
+As with most other regular expression formats, `.` matches any chararcter (including newlines, use `\N` for non-newlines) and there are the various character class escapes:

 * `\s` matches whitespace
 * `\w` matches word characters (alphanumeric, underscore)